 top of page

-We aim to link population-level evolutionary processes to patterns of biodiversity across genes and species using population genetics, and to apply this knowledge to conservation practice and understand biodiversity responses to global change.
+We aim to link population-level evolutionary processes to patterns of biodiversity across genetic, species, and community levels using population genetics.
+Our goal is to apply this knowledge to conservation practice and to understand how biodiversity as a whole responds to global change.

 GENETICS, BIOGEOGRAPHY, & MACROECOLOGY